punit-dev/to-do-web-application-using-react/README.md

 # React + Vite To-Do Application

 This project is a simple To-Do application built using React and Vite.
-You can add, mark as done, and delete to-do items.
+You can add, edit, mark as done, and delete to-do items.

 ## Getting Started